ScaleIT-Org/documentation/source/appguideline.md

 <img src="https://raw.githubusercontent.com/ScaleIT-Org/media-ressources/master/logo/scaleit-logo.png" alt="ScaleIT Node.js App Skeleton" width="40%">

-# Create your own ScaleIT APP:
+# Create your own ScaleIT APP 123:

 To create your own ScaleIT application for the ScaleIT [architecture][13], there are many dependencies, structures or requirements you should take care of.
 Fortunately, we already did lot of the work for you and created many examples, templates, [sidecars](#furtherReading)  and documentation about this procedure.
 In this article, I will show you how to use these already existing structures to create your own ScaleIT application with ease.